-The diversity studies on advanced breeding lines (ABLs) for yield and related traits in rice were conducted at the Zonal Agricultural and Horticultural Research Station (ZAHRS), Shivamogga, during Kharif season of 2021.
+The experiment was conducted at the Zonal Agricultural and Horticultural Research Station (ZAHRS), Shivamogga, during Kharif season of 2021.
 The experimental site falls within the Southern Transition Agro-Climatic Zone of Karnataka (Zone-VII), situated at 13.9299° N latitude and 75.5681° E longitude, with an altitude of 569 meters above mean sea level (MSL).
-The experimental material comprised 35 ABLs of the F6 generation, involving four check varieties BPT-5204, JAYA, JYOTHI, and KPR-1 procured from the Department of Genetics and Plant Breeding, College of Agriculture, Shivamogga.
-The experiment was taken up in a puddled field using a Randomized Complete Block Design (RCBD) with two replications.
-Recommended agronomic practices were followed, including a sowing spacing of 20 x 15 cm.
-Eleven attributes related to advanced breeding lines of rice, such as days to 50 percent flowering, days to maturity, plant height, number of tillers per plant, number of productive tillers per plant, number of grains per panicle, panicle length, panicle fertility, test weight, L/B ratio, and grain yield, were measured.
+The experimental material consisted of 35 ABLs of the F6 generation, involving four check varieties (BPT-5204, JAYA, JYOTHI, and KPR-1) obtained from the Department of Genetics and Plant Breeding, College of Agriculture, Shivamogga.
+The experiment was randomized using a Randomized Complete Block Design (RCBD) with two replications.
+Recommended agronomic practices were applied as per recommendation of the crop.
+Days to 50 percent flowering, days to maturity, plant height, number of tillers per plant, number of productive tillers per plant, number of grains per panicle, panicle length, panicle fertility, test weight, L/B ratio, and grain yield, were measured as recommended for the crop and subjected to analysis by appropriate software.

 Top of Form